 Discrimination based on the fact of being a trauma survivor, etc.

 How to address the elephant in the room?

 Studies exhibit that individualized interventions are a necessity when it comes to coping with loneliness.
 Each individual experience is a response, a detailed study.
 These are psychological triggers that make people seek out connections.

-Philosophers believe loneliness to be an enigma of thoughts; in fact, way of life itself.
+Philosophers believe loneliness to be an enigma of thoughts; in fact, a way of life itself.
 It is in the very being of being human.
-It transcends the limits of human thought realm.
+It transcends the limits of the human thought realm.

 It leads people to the belief as humans are social beings, the support of their peers is a boon.

 Fact: According to a study, the support of family, friends and neighbours can increase your chances of living to a healthy old age by 50 percent.

 So, the next time you feel lonely, never shy away.